-Flitter Milz helps consumers in Pennsylvania, New Jersey, New York, and nationwide, who had their car, truck, motorcycle, boat or RV repossessed by TD Bank.
+Flitter Milz helps New York consumers who had their car, truck, motorcycle, boat or RV repossessed by TD Bank, or many other lenders.
 Whether you were behind on loan payments or not, TD Bank may have violated your consumer rights.
 The bank must follow the law when vehicles are repossessed.
 Either providing improper repossession documents, or wrongfully repossessing a vehicle, the bank may be liable for the repossession of your vehicle.

-When a consumers sign a loan agreement with TD Bank, they agree to make payments on time and in full for the length of the loan.
+When consumers sign a loan agreement with TD Bank, they agree to make payments on time and in full for the length of the loan.
 As well, they agree to other terms, such as maintaining insurance on the vehicle.
 While some banks in NY may allow late payments up to a couple months, if the consumer does not abide by the terms, TD Bank could repossess the vehicle.

 Flitter Milz will evaluate the details surrounding the repossession of your car, truck, motorcycle, boat or RV.
-In addition, we will evaluate your loan agreement, and all documents or correspondence sent by the bank.
+Additionally, we will evaluate your loan agreement and all documents or correspondence sent by your bank.
 As a victim of vehicle repossession, you have rights that you may not be aware of.
 Through expert legal analysis of your repossession, we’ll be able to determine if there were violations to your consumer rights by the TD Bank repossession representative.

 When a consumer falls behind on auto loan payments with TD Bank, the car, truck, motorcycle, boat or RV can be repossessed.
 However, the bank is required to act in a "commercially reasonable" way in repossessing the vehicle.
 This means, no confrontation or violence, and providing the consumer with proper documents after the repossession.

-Circumstances which may be considered a wrongful repossession or abuse by a Repo Agent.
+Circumstances which may be considered a wrongful repossession or abuse by a TD Bank Repo Agent.